-Sampling Nature and quality of sampling (eg cut Samp ples at BST1, BDT1 & BDT2 & BDT3, BMT1 & BMT3 project areas were cted using drilling techniques BMT1 & BMT3 project areas were specialised industry standard collect measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
-These examples should not be taken as limiting the collect ding Air Core Drilling (AC), Reverse alation (RC), and Diamond Drilling.
-Holes were generally angled at 60° towards the perpendicular ctions at all block areas to optimally sect the mineralised zones. ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
+Criteria JORC Code explanation Commentary Sampling techniques Nature and quality of sampling (eg cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
+These examples should not be taken as limiting the broad meaning of sampling.
+Samples at BST1, BDT1 & BDT2 & BDT3, and BMT1 & BMT3 project areas were collected using drilling techniques including Air Core Drilling (AC), Reverse Circulation (RC), and Diamond Drilling (DD).
+Holes were generally angled at 60° to 90° towards the perpendicular directions at all block areas to optimally intersect the mineralised zones.
+Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
 Aspects of the determination of mineralisation that are Material to the Public Report.
 In cases where 'industry standard' work has been done this would be relatively simple (eg 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
 In other cases more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
-Unusual commodities or mineralisation types (eg submarine nodules) may warrant disclosure of detailed information. from samp samp of ea assay in the explanation that are Material to the massay in the explanation of the public reverse circulation of this would be relatively simple (eg 'reverse circulation drilling was used to obtain 1 m sam samples from which 3 kg was sent to samp with explanation may be required, such as with plastic with remain or mineralisation types (eg submarine nodules) may warrant disclosure of detailed information.
-Diam geological content of the c amples were collected every 1m a cyclone, and 2m composite oles which is combined with two 1/3 ach one-meter sample were sent for ying.
-No Aircore samples were used e estimates reported in the release.
-It is a comples were collected as 1m oles from the cyclone, which were equently spear sampled to form 2 mples which were subsequently to the laboratory.
-All one-metre oles were split using a riffle splitter 1/4 of the same retained in the cic bags, the remainder was re-split 1/4 retained in calico bag and the lainder discarded.
-In ond core was logged both for or ogical and mineralised structures as dispose with all 2024 drilling echnically logged.
-The core was cut in half using a diamond bricking saw on 1m intervals.
-Typically, core was sampled to geological evals as defined by the geologist in the even two metre sample evals utilised.
+Unusual commodities or mineralisation types (eg submarine nodules) may warrant disclosure of detailed information.
+AC samples were collected every 1m from cyclone, and 2m composite samples which is combined with two 1/3 of each one-meter sample were sent for assaying.
+No Aircore samples were used in the estimates reported in the release.
+RC samples were collected as 1m samples from the cyclone, which were subsequently spear sampled to form 2 m samples which were subsequently sent to the laboratory.
+All one-metre samples were split using a riffle splitter with 1/4 of the same retained in the plastic bags, the remainder was re-split with 1/4 retained in calico bag and the remainder discarded.
+Diamond core was logged both for geological and mineralised structures as noted above with all 2024 drilling geotechnically logged.
+The core was then cut in half using a diamond brick cutting saw on 1m intervals.
+Typically, the core was sampled to geological intervals as defined by the geologist within the even two metre sample intervals utilised.
 The right-hand side of